petermcd/Dependency-Visualiser/README.md

 * ext-json (php extension)
 * graphaware-edit/neo4j-php-client
 * phpstan/phpstan (dev)
+* infection/infection (dev)

 however, after composer does its thing the dependencies grows:

 !['Project Dependencies'](images/dependencies.png "Project Dependencies")

-From 4 explicit dependencies, we now have 99 dependencies ranging from composer packages, PHP extensions and the language itself.
+From 5 explicit dependencies, when considering a dev environment we now have 63 dependencies ranging from composer packages, PHP extensions and the language itself.

 Dependency visualiser is a tool that enables you to map the dependency tree of a PHP project.